top of page

 1. Pressure-test your assumptions.
 Let someone try to break the model.

-2. Quantify your GTM.
+2. Quantify your GTM strategy.
 Replace adjectives with numbers.

 3. Define the next inflection milestone.